Polyglot Aspire

 How It Works

-The three patterns that make polyglot orchestration possible
+The patterns that make polyglot orchestration possible

 Service Discovery